Harbike/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 11: Script that converts a number from base 2 to base 10
 12: Script that prints all possible combinations of two letters except oo
 13: Script that prints a number with two decimal places
+103: script that adds the two numbers stored in the environment variables WATER and STIR and prints the result